-Greek Coins – An apparently unique variety (the only specimen known with this magistrate name) of an extremely rare type.
+Greek Coin – An apparently unique variety (the only specimen known with this magistrate name) of an extremely rare type.

 Undoubtedly the finest specimen known of this wonderful issue bearing one of the finest front facing portraits on Greek coins.
 Of extraordinary late Classical style and with a delightful old cabinet tone.

-Erhart notes that this kind of declaratory signature has few parallels in Greek coinage, perhaps only at Cydonia on Crete and at Thurium in Lucania.
+Erhart notes that this kind of declaratory signature has few parallels on a Greek coin, perhaps only at Cydonia on Crete and at Thurium in Lucania.

 Apollo, who here is so perfectly represented, was the principal god of Clazomenae.
 With a work of such mastery one is obliged to find the source of its inspiration, and it has been recognized that it closely resembles the facing Apollo heads of Amphipolis.
 Even so, the possible influence – direct or indirect – of Kimon’s Arethusa and the Helios portraits of Rhodes cannot be dismissed.